mlettini/harvest-playground/src/index.md

     </li>
     <li class="mb-16">
       <strong>Accessible rebrand</strong><br>
-      Pulling design from the new brand, but altered to work better with a modern web app and be more accessible.
+      Leaning more heavily into the new brand, but altered to work better with a modern web app and be more accessible.
+It was entirely unplanned that, with this style, Harvest kinda looks more like Toggl Track.
+Our warm-white is similar to their background.
     </li>
     <li class="mb-16">
-      <strong>Mobile and dark mode</strong><br>
+      <strong>Automatic dark mode</strong><br>
-      Building responsive and dark mode support in from the start.
+      Showcasing how this design can support dark mode, which is an accessibility feature of modern operating systems loved by many people.
     </li>
     <li class="mb-16">
-      <strong>No “Manage” section</strong><br>
+      <strong>Responsive for mobile devices</strong><br>
-      This is an IA iteration based out of recent research.
-Managing is confusing in Harvest today, so here I experiment with these pages living under different sections.
+      Perhaps not optimized for phone screens, but the app works at that size.
     </li>
   </ul>
 </main>